Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

-COLORADO SPRINGS — In this Your Healthy Family, as part of Breast Cancer Awareness Month, we're talking about dense breast tissue and the challenges it presents to catching breast cancer early.
+In this Your Healthy Family, as part of Breast Cancer Awareness Month, we're talking about dense breast tissue and the challenges it presents to catching breast cancer early.
 It’s a topic that got national attention in recent weeks when Katie Couric announced she had been diagnosed with breast cancer.

-I sat down with Dr. Olga Mengin, a board certified radiologist and the medical director of breast imaging for UCHealth Memorial in Colorado Springs who is also fellowship trained in breast imaging, to talk about the challenges dense breast tissue presents.
+I sat down with Dr. Olga Mengin, a board-certified radiologist and the medical director of breast imaging for UCHealth Memorial in Colorado Springs who is also fellowship trained in breast imaging, to talk about the challenges dense breast tissue presents.

 Dr. Mengin says, “First I'd like to talk about Katie Couric.
-Whenever we have a celebrity that brings a personal story that people can associate with, it's wonderful because it brings an awareness.
+Whenever we have a celebrity that brings a personal story that people can associate with, it's wonderful because it brings awareness.
 I think it also helps people feel more comfortable with the whole process.
-It makes it easier for people to talk about, and that is good.
+It makes it easier for people to talk about it, and that is good.
 I for one am extremely grateful to her for sharing this extremely personal story with everyone because we all benefit from it.
-I'm sure there's women out there getting screening mammograms because of her story.
+I'm sure there are women out there getting screening mammograms because of her story.
 Katie Couric talks about getting screening mammograms; she is wonderful.
 She follows all our guidelines.
 She gets a mammogram every year and she also has dense breast tissue, so she gets some additional screening.”

 So how exactly does dense breast tissue make finding lumps more difficult - both for women doing a self-exam and medical professionals?

 Dr. Mengin explains: “I'm going to use my hand as an example.
 Let's say that a woman doesn’t have dense breast tissue, so her tissue is like my fingers and you can see through the gaps between my fingers.
-Let's say there is a leaf that represents breast cancer; If i put the leaf between my fingers, we can see it.
-If the leaf is a small cancer and we put it behind the palm of my hand, that leaf needs to become bigger before we can see it.
-That's sort of the analogy that we use between dense breast tissue and non-dense breast tissue.
+Let's say there is a leaf that represents breast cancer; If I put the leaf between my fingers, we can see it.
+If the leaf is small cancer and we put it behind the palm of our hand, that leaf needs to become bigger before we can see it.
+That's sort of the analogy that we use between the dense breast tissue and non-dense breast tissue.
 Dense tissue has what we call a masking effect.”

 Dr. Mengin also says dense breast tissue is one of the reasons 3D mammography is becoming more and more common.